hmizuochi/RFDBUX/README.md

 ##### B) Make input directory and place the following input maps there.

         - temporally frequent maps ("T maps" hereafter) and spatially fine maps ("S maps" hereafter). data format is 2 bytes Integer.
 All maps must be co-registered and be the same size.
-		 Any filenames are acceptable. for example, S map and T map for a year "YYYY" and a day of year "DOY" can be "spatial_YYYYDOY.raw", "temporal_YYYYDOY.raw".
+          Any filenames are acceptable. for example, S map and T map for a year "YYYY" and a day of year "DOY" can be:
+          "spatial_YYYYDOY.raw", "temporal_YYYYDOY.raw".

 ##### C) Put the following list files in the same directory as the program (RFDBUX.py).
         - namelist of T map and S map pairs.
 Each map name must be separated by a separator "," and T map name must be before S map name.